manbehindthemadness/razortrace/docs/index.rst

 Usage
 -----

-Razor trace can be used as a decorator *(recommended)* or alternatively, as an imported class *(useful for more specific scenarios)*.
+Razortrace can be used as a decorator *(recommended)* or alternatively as an imported class *(useful for more specific scenarios)*.
 Leak detection is achieved by starting tracemalloc and capturing a memory snapshot.
 Once arbitrary code has completed execution a second snapshot is taken and compared against the first.
 Results are filtered based on two sets of criteria: